This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 The QR code is a Quick Response Code.
 It’s similar to an old-fashioned barcode or UPC code.
 Yet it’s different from a bar code in that it can store an unlimited amount of info within a symbol.
 A quick scan of a QR code will reveal a wealth of info that is helpful for the end user.

 You may have noticed airlines using QR codes on plane tickets and boarding passes these days.
 Grocery stores, food manufacturers and clothing companies also use custom QR codes — as a way to give people more info without having to print it all on the box or on the tag.

-A QR code is better because:
+A QR code is better than a barcode or UPC because:

-How To Use QR Codes For Your Business
+Clever Ways To Use Custom QR Codes

 - 10 Creative Ways To Use QR Codes For Marketing